 For many people, it is the chance to marvel at the incredible talent displayed in the sculptures and carvings which is a highlight.
 For others, it is the knowledge that you will be amongst only a handful of people who get to spend the night in one of these stunning rooms before they melt away in the summer months.

-Regardless of your motivation, there are few hotel experiences in the world that are this remarkable and we highly recommend an upgrade where possible.
+Regardless of your motivation, there are few better ways to complete your winter adventure and few hotel experiences in the world that are this remarkable - we highly recommend an upgrade wherever possible.

 About Ice and snow hotels

 The first and original hotel made of ice, is the ICEHOTEL® in the tiny village of Jukkasjärvi, in the heart of Swedish Lapland.
 A visit or stay here can be arranged during our Abisko trips or can be added as an additional night.
 This marvel was first constructed in 1990 as a place to showcase local art.
 The owners were asked by some of the artists if they could try spending the night in there and so the concept was born!

 The ICEHOTEL® soon became an annual tradition, growing in scale and grandeur each season, attracting international artists, architects and designers to design its bar, chapel and famed suites.
 From these beginnings, the concept of ice and snow accommodation has spread across the world.

 During our Aurora Zone holidays, we have selected some of the best local ice hotels to feature alongside the Swedish original.
 These include Torassieppi Winter Village in North West Finland, a small-scale winter hotel featuring around ten igloo rooms alongside a chapel and restaurant.
 Torassieppi is always popular with our guests as it has the benefits of offering a small and simple experience with a personal touch.Read more